emb-riscv/specs-markdown/improvements-upon-privileged.md

 - return from interrupt in the context of the new thread

-As it can be seen, without special precautions, each interrupt must save/restore the ABI caller register, even if interrupts are back to back and the restored registers are immediately saved again.
+As it can be seen, without special precautions, each interrupt must push/pop the ABI caller registers, even if interrupts are back to back and the popped registers are immediately pushed again, possibly several times in a row.

 It might be possible to somehow further optimise this mechanism, but I seriously doubt that it can be more efficient than the hardware stacking/unstacking, with tail chaining and lazy FP.

-Challenge: find a solution most efficient than the current proposal, in terms of time and/or ease of use.
+Challenge: find a solution more efficient than the current proposal, in terms of time and/or ease of use.

 ### Assembly interrupt handlers should be ok, they reside in the system part